mitchweaver/Discline/README.md

 My code has no automated functions, or any on_events that provide features not included in the official client.

-Nobody has been banned for using things like this before, but Discord might one day change their mind.
+As far as I know, nobody has been banned for using things like this before, but Discord might one day change their mind.
 With this said, I take **no** responsibility if this gets you banned.